Patricia Glassop: Biography

 When she was thirty years old, she married her second husband Kelland Hutchence.
-On 22 January 1960 her first son Michael was born.
-Two years later her second son Rhett was born.
+On 22 January 1960, her first son Michael was born.
+Two years later, her second son Rhett was born.
 The family moved to Hong Kong when son Michael was four years old and stayed there until he was twelve years old.

-In 1966 while still living in Hong Kong, both Patricia and her daughter Tina became involved in the film Strange Portrait that starred Jeffrey Hunter.
+In 1966, while still living in Hong Kong, both Patricia and her daughter Tina became involved in the film Strange Portrait, starring Jeffrey Hunter.
 Patricia had the makeup artist job and Tina had a small part in the film.
 Fellow Australian Terry Bourke was involved with the production of the film.
 The film, however, never saw release.

 In 1970, she worked as makeup and hair stylist in the film Noon Sunday.
 It was her second time working with Bourke.

 Her marriage to Hutchence lasted seventeen years.

-In 1991, at age 62, she married Ross Glassop, a retired pilot who was in the Royal Australian Air Force.
+In 1991, aged 62, she married Ross Glassop, a retired pilot who was in the Royal Australian Air Force.